White Hair Memorial

 4986 County Road 5715

-The White Hair Memorial Learning Resource Center is located in the former home of Lillie Morrell Burkhart, an Osage Indian and descendant of Chief Pawhuska (White Hair).
-A repository for Osage artifacts and documents, the collections include various resources such as maps, annuity rolls, oral histories, and photographs.
+The White Hair Memorial learning center is located in the former home of Lillie Morrell Burkhart, an Osage Indian and descendant of Chief Pawhuska (White Hair).
+A repository for Osage artifacts and documents, the collections include resources such as maps, annuity rolls, oral histories, and photographs.

 Records on Microfilm

 In 1985 the White Hair Memorial initiated a microfilming project with the National Archives in Fort Worth, Texas.
 A wide range of record groups were filmed during the project including the correspondence of the Osage Agency, minutes and proceedings of the Osage Tribal Council, annuity rolls and censuses, records of the Osage Boarding Schools, and allotment rolls and maps.
 Other materials available for use include Catholic Mission documents from the Kansas Historical Society, manuscript notes from the National Anthropological Archives of the Smithsonian Institute, and transcripts of Congressional testimony by Osage tribal officials and representatives.

 The Louis F. Burns and Ruth B. Burns Osage Research Library grew from a lifetime of collecting materials related to the study of Osage history and culture.
 These materials were sources for many books, speeches, essays, and published articles on the Osage by Louis Burns.